contagon/handbook/handbook/25-temple-and-family-history-work.md

 Members of the ward council prayerfully develop and implement a ward temple and family history plan.
 For information about the plan, see [25.2.6](25-temple-and-family-history-work.md#2526-ward-temple-and-family-history-plan).

-The ward temple and family history leader may be invited to attend ward council meetings as needed.
+The bishop may invite the ward temple and family history leader to attend ward council meetings.

 ### 25.2.6 Ward Temple and Family History Plan